MintuJohnsontj/Aadhaar-card-Character-Recognition/README.md

 ## Pytesseract

-Pytesseract is a Python package that allows you to extract text from images.
-If you have a picture that has some text in it, pytesseract can pull out the text into a Python program.
+Pytesseract is a Python package that allow to extract text from images.
+If we have a picture that has some text in it, pytesseract can pull out the text into a Python program.
 That's pretty cool.
 Pytesseract is a wrapper around a program from Google called tesseract.
 It's tesseract that extracts the text from pictures.
-Pytesseract is there to help you use tesseract in your Python programs.
+Pytesseract help to use tesseract in Python programs.

 ### Tesseract